top

 For people who are both financially and medically eligible, Medicaid will pay for all their nursing home costs.
 This includes your loved one’s care plus room and board.
 A diagnosis of dementia does not mean that a person is medically eligible for Medicaid.
 Remember that someone with dementia who requires nursing home care would be medically eligible.
 Financial eligibility criteria are very restrictive and complex and are discussed in more detail by clicking here.
 Unless married, they must surrender all their monthly income to Medicaid, except for approximately $20 to $100.
 In return, Medicaid will pay for the complete cost of their nursing home care for as long as they require it.

 Medicaid is health insurance for low-income Americans of all ages.
 Recipients of Medicaid must have monthly income and countable assets (including money in bank accounts) below a certain amount.
-The income limit is often $2,742 per month in 2023, and the asset limit is usually $2,000.
+The individual income limit in most states in 2025 is $2,901/month, and the asset limit is usually $2,000.
 These numbers can differ depending on the state, however, because Medicaid is managed at the state level and therefore varies depending on where one resides.

 Medicaid is often confused with Medicare, but they are very different.
 Medicare is health insurance for all Americans aged 65+, regardless of their income.
 Medicare is managed at the federal level, so it’s the same for all recipients regardless of their state of residence.
 Medicare covers medical needs like doctor visits, diagnostic tests, hospitalization, and medications; Medicaid, unlike Medicare, pays for many long-term non-medical services and supports that persons with Alzheimer’s or other dementias require.